HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_disable_apps.md

-# Select DX Applications to Deploy
+# Select DX Compose Applications to Deploy

-HCL Digital Experience 9.5 consists of multiple applications and services that can be deployed.
+HCL Digital Experience Compose 9.5 consists of multiple applications and services that can be deployed.
 Depending on your needs, it might not be necessary to have all applications deployed.

 ## Disabling or enabling specific applications